MarcinHoppe/PluralsightProjectAudition/tasks.md

 ## Generating salt and initialization vector

-Generate a 16 byte random value by calling `crypto.randomBytes` function and passing `16` as its only argument.
-Assign the return value to `salt` constant.
-Generate a second 16 byte random value in the same way and assign it to `iv` constant.
+Declare two constants: `salt` and `iv`.
+Initialize each of them with a call to the `crypto.randomBytes` function.
+Pass the number `16` as its only argument.

 ## Deriving encryption key

-Device encryption key from the password using the scrypt algorithm by calling the `crypto.scryptSync` function and passing `password`, `salt`, and `16` as arguments.
-Assign the return value to `key` constant.
+Derive encryption key from the password using the `scrypt` algorithm.
+To do this, declare a constant `key` and initialize it with a call to the `crypto.scryptSync` function.
+Pass variables `password`, `salt`, and the number `16` as arguments.

 ## Creating the cipher object

-Create the AES-GCM encryption object by calling `crypto.createCipheriv` function and passing `'aes-128-gcm'`, `key`, and `iv` as arguments.
-Assign the return value to `cipher` constant.
+We will use a cipher object implementing the AES-GCM algorithm to encrypt the data.
+Declare a constant `cipher` and initialize it with a call to the `crypto.createCipheriv` function.
+Pass the string `'aes-128-gcm'`, followed by variables `key` and `iv` as arguments.

 ## Encrypting data

 Declare a variable `ciphertext` to hold the hex encoded encrypted data.
 Input data in the `plaintext` variable is encoded using UTF-8.
-To encrypt the data call `cipher.update` function passing `plaintext`, `'utf-8'`, and `'hex'` as arguments and assign the return value to the `ciphertext` variable.
-To finalize encryption call `cipher.final` with a single argument `hex`.
-Append the return value to the `ciphertext` variable using addition assignment operator (`+=`).
+Initialize the `ciphertext` variable with a call to the `cipher.update` function.
+Pass variable `plaintext`, followed by strings `'utf-8'` and `'hex'` as arguments.
+To finalize encryption, append the result of call to `cipher.final` with a single argument `'hex'` to the `ciphertext` variable using addition assignment operator (`+=`).

 ## Obtaining authentication tag

 AES-GCM is an authenticated encryption algorithm and the encryption process produces ciphertext and authentication tag.
-Retrieve the authentication tag by calling the `cipher.getAuthTag` function without any arguments and store the result in the `tag` constant.
+Declare a constant `tag` and initialize it with a calling to the `cipher.getAuthTag` function without any arguments.

 ## Returning the encryption data